JideOgunlana/interactive_rating_component/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Vanilla javaScript
+- Vanilla JavaScript

 ### What I learned
-The challenge allowed me build my skill on structuring a page, and applying CSS to the structure.
-I was able to work on both grids and flexbox for this fun challenge.
-The javascript aspect was also interesting as it made me look at various scenerios users would attempt with the rating page.
-An additional case I thought of was allowing the user unselect a rating.
+The challenge allowed me to build my skill in structuring a page and applying CSS to the structure.
+I used both CSS grid and flex for the layout.
+The javascript aspect was also interesting as it made me look at various scenarios users would attempt with the rating page.
+An additional case I thought of was allowing the user to unselect a rating.

 ``` js